Background teacher notes

-Schools have a role in providing a supportive, safe and body image-friendly environment.
-Direct support for students about body image should be available, with a focus on building resilience towards negative body image messages, in a way that is appropriate for their age and sex3.
+Schools have a role in providing a supportive, safe and body image-friendly environment3.
+Direct support for students about body image should be available, with a focus on building resilience towards negative body image messages, in a way that is appropriate for their age and gender4.

 The National Advisory Group on Body Image’s ‘Checklist for Body Image Friendly Schools’ suggests that schools give attention to:

-communication which encourages peers to look out for the safety and well-being of other students, with emphasis on reducing bullying and cyberbullying
+- communication which encourages peers to look out for the safety and well-being of other students, with emphasis on reducing bullying.

-Below is a summary of principles for education programs supporting positive body image4.
+Below is a summary of principles for education programs supporting positive body image5.

 Essential elements for teaching about body image

-Body image activities that meet the needs of males and females, and a variety of cultural backgrounds.
+- Body image activities that meet the needs of all genders and a variety of cultural backgrounds.

 Approaches NOT recommended for teaching about body image